Codecademy/docs/content/cpp/concepts/bitwise-operators/bitwise-operators.md

 ### 2. `|` Bitwise OR

-The Bitwise OR operator returns 1 if at least one of the bit is 1, 0 if both of them are 0, it returns 0.
+The Bitwise OR operator returns either of the following:

+- 1 if at least one of the bits is 1.
+- 0 if both of them are 0.

 For example